Ruchita-0310/Shotgun-metagenomics/Assembly.md

 # Assembly
 ## 1. Megahit
-[Megathit](https://github.com/voutcn/megahit) is an ultra-fast and memory-efficient NGS assembler Run it in a loop
+[Megathit](https://github.com/voutcn/megahit) is an ultra-fast and memory-efficient NGS assembler.
+Run it in a loop
 ```
 ####### Run your script #########################